 zygotic mutants survive.
 The embryos have a ventralised cuticle with dorsally extended denticles and an ectopic denticle belt replacing the Filzkorper.

-embryos have a ventralised cuticle with dorsally extended denticles and poorly developed Filzkorper.
+embryos have a ventralised cuticle with herniated head, dorsally extended denticles and an misplaced Filzkorper.

 Eyes roughened due to abnormalities in the hexagonal facet array: most facets include 1-3 extra outer photoreceptor cells which are probably mystery cells.
 Ovaries of homozygous females are normal in appearance but the embryos produced never form syncytial blastoderm and all fail to hatch.